chaoticzeros/halo-sapp-docs/commands/player.rst

 ---------------

 Most of these commands are available to all players.
-Commands in blue cannot have their levels or names modified with setcmd, nor can they be scripted with the *execute_command* function.
+Commands marked by \* cannot have their levels or names modified with setcmd, nor can they be scripted with the *execute_command* function.

 .. list-table::
    :widths: 15 25 5